SkywalkerRyan/practice/Striver/readme.md

 # Recursion/Backtracking

-    After basic return tu Reverse a LL [Recursive] in 6.3
+    After basic return to Reverse a LL [Recursive] in 6.3.3

 # Sorting

-    After basic return to Count Inversions and Reverse pair in 3.3
+    After basic return to Count Inversions and Reverse pair in 3.3 After basic return to Sort list in 6.3.11
+    After basic return to Sort a LL of 0's 1's and 2's by changing links 6.3.12

 # Searching